premrose/emcus/README.md

 ## Features
   - Auth page checks if the user is authenticated and redirect to the dashboard or signin page
-  - Sign In and Sign Up screens using firebase
+  - Sign In and Sign Up screens authentication using FirebaseAuth using
+    - createUserWithEmailAndPassword
+    - signInWithEmailAndPassword
+    - signOut
   - Upon successful Signin or Signup, Dashboard screen will be navigated
+  - While creating new user the user name will be added in the firebase
   - Dashboard screens has a logout feature and bottom bar based navigation

 ## Project Structure